 Charitable status and tax-efficient giving

-The University of Leeds is an exempt charity under Schedule 2 of the Charities Act 1993, which means your gift could be enhanced through tax-efficient giving.
-Our reference number with the Charities Division of HM Revenue and Customs is X6861.
+The University is an ‘exempt charity’ under Schedule 3 of the Charities Act 2011 which means your gift could be enhanced through tax-efficient giving.
+The University does not have a registered number issued by the Charities Commission but is in law a charity by Royal Charter, granted in 1904.
+Our reference number with the charity division of HM Revenue and Customs is X6861.

 UK taxpayers can make their gifts go further with Gift Aid which enables the University to claim tax relief on donations from UK taxpayers.
 For every £1 donated, 25p in reclaimed tax is added.
 This means that an £8,000 gift with Gift Aid is worth £10,000 to the University.
 (See note below)